wintvelt/sst-test/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `SECRET_PUBLISH_TOKEN`: Basic token used to publish dependencies to a common shared service
 - `NPM_TOKEN`: Token to allow publication of client npm package to npm registry
+- `SENTRY_DSN`: Token to connect to sentry for observability (not really secret, but consistent in setup)

 *THIS SHOULD BE UPDATED*
 In the `.github/workflows` yml doc, the following env var for publishing dependencies